przymusp/XZ-Attack/README.md

 * affected_commits/ - annotated commits of attacker (including other repositories)
 * affected_repositories/ - all repositories that attacker commited to
-* main_contributor_commits/ - all commits done by main contributor
 * data_repositories/
     * data_repositories/emails/ - author emails gathered from affected repositories
     * data_repositories/events/ - Github events with reference to attacker or main author